THE LEGACY OF A MERMAID

 After the mermaid direction was approved, we took the mark through multiple iterations to create a gender-ambiguous mermaid and get the perfect balance of positive and negative space.
 The final mark represents the uniqueness of the students and their fearless approach to exploring the world.

-The updated identity will be applied to a range of materials to build pride and increase awareness of the school.
+The updated identity can be applied to a range of materials to build pride and increase awareness of the school.